ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 ## A Pitful of Zustand

+Zustand is an attractive framework-agnostic solution to centralized APIs between backend and frontend due to it being lightweight, fast, and scalable, but only after implementation did we realize why it was not used for Vue applications.

 Our frontend framework, Vue, is **_reactive_**, meaning the UI automatically updates when the state changes.
-Zustand is _not reactive_, which means we need a workaround.
+Unfortunately, Zustand is _not reactive_.
+Since it was too late to go back on the implementation, we need to use a workaround.

 ### Workaround